mattbishop/sql-jsonpath-js/README.md

 #### The `exists()` Method

-The method input is a single value, like an object, or an array.
+The method input is a single value, like a string, an object, or an array.
 The statement will test the value and return true if the statement matches the value.
+The input can also be an iterable or iterator.
+In that case the statement will emit an iterable that tests each element in the iterator and emits the result of the test.

 ```javascript
 import * as sjp from "sql-jsonpath-js"